What People Are Saying

 “A drama with heart, humor, and a universal theme that could conceivably be staged year-round–anywhere in the world.” — Ken Waissman, Tony Award Winning Producer (Broadway credits: GREASE, TORCH SONG TRILOGY, OVER HERE!, AGNES OF GOD).
 Ken Waissman – Wikipedia

-“Powerful, touching and very timely.” — James Jennings, Artistic Director, American Theatre of Actors
+“Powerful, touching and very timely.” — James Jennings, playwright and Artistic Director, American Theatre of Actors

 “I can assure you that Soldier’s Christmas is worth your time…Paradis’s script covers the emotional spectrum, from humor to pathos, from anguish to joy…In fact, the tale is deeply moving…a thread of hope runs through Soldier’s Christmas, an emotion that makes this seem fitting for the season.” — Rick Pender, CityBeat